Interior streets and collective facilities

 - Detail — the grid of loggias and windows, the chunky pilotis.
 At model scale, we simplify individual apartments but preserve the overall rhythm, the relationship between solid concrete frame and recessed loggias, the building's powerful massing.

-- How to display — best viewed from face on.
+- How to display — best viewed from face on, enabling a clear view of the void at ground level.

 Modelling the Unité d'Habitation is an exercise in understanding Le Corbusier's vision of collective housing — how reinforced concrete's structural possibilities enabled vertical communities that could provide high-density living whilst maintaining individual privacy and fostering social life.
 The model captures his revolutionary vision at the scale of an object: housing as infrastructure, architecture as social programme, concrete as urban possibility.